BYU-CS-260/AWS-Setup/cloud9.md

 ## Configure settings

 Use the defaults for an EC2 instance (direct access) and a t3.small instance type.
+You may acrue charges with this level of processor.
+If you want to stay in the free tier, select t3.micro.

 **Be sure to select `Ubuntu Server` for the platform.**